 When you read bedtime stories to kids, you give them wings to fly to their own world of imagination.
 This fosters creativity.

-- Lay foundation to Habits and Routines: When you read bedtime stories to your kids everyday, you plant a routine in their day.
+When you read bedtime stories to your kids everyday, you plant a routine in their day.
 Your child then looks forward to this routine and instinctively knows that it would be followed with bedtime.
 Also it is one splendid way to call it a day!
-With so many perks, bedtime stories for kids make a compelling case.
-You cannot and should not skip this routine.
-To make it easier for you, here are our recommendations for your bedtime routine.

 Best Bedtime Stories for Kids